Japanese invasion of Lingayen Gulf

-The Japanese invasion of Lingayen Gulf (Filipino: Paglusob ng mga Hapones sa Golfo ng Lingayen, Pangasinese: Inlusob na Hapon ed Gulpo na Lingayen, Ilocano: Panagraut dagiti Hapon iti Golfo ti Lingayen) was the key point in the Japanese plan for the conquest of the Philippines.
+The Japanese invasion of Lingayen Gulf was the key point in the Japanese plan for the conquest of the Philippines.
 Preparations had already been made by the Attack on Clark Field and the landings of Japanese forces at five points in northern and southern Luzon and Mindanao in early/mid December 1941, with the IJAAF seizing air fields and basing aircraft for ground support, and the Imperial Japanese Navy establishing seaplane bases at the Camiguin Island, Legaspi, and Davao.
 The main landing of Japanese forces targeted Lingayen Gulf, with its proximity to the Philippine capital of Manila, and Lamon Bay on the opposite coast to the south.

 The Japanese order of battle

 The Japanese invasion force of 43,110 men was under the overall command of the IJA 14th Area Army under General Masaharu Homma.
 The force contained the IJA 48th Division (less the Tanaka and Kanno Detachments which had already landed in the invasions of Aparri and Vigan) under Lt General Yuitsu Tsuchihashi.
 A newly formed division from Taiwan, it lacked combat experience, but it was the best equipped and motorized division in the Japanese Army.
 It also contained elements of the IJA 16th Division including the 4th and 7th Tank Regiments with a total of between 80 and 100 tanks, and by three field artillery regiments.

 The invasion force sailed in three convoys, each of which constituted a separate task force with a separate landing point and objective.
 The Japanese maintained strict internal secrecy and only senior commanders were aware of the targets.

-The first task force, known as the Kamijama Detachment, consisted of the IJA 9th Infantry Regiment in 21 transports.
-It departed Keelung in northern Taiwan on the morning of 17 December escorted by the same fleet used in the Japanese invasion of Batan Island.
+First task force

+The first task force departed from Takao on 18 December 1941 carrying the 47th Infantry Regiment (consisting of 3,845 men under Colonel Shizuo Yamada (山田鉄二郎), the 4th Tank Regiment (with 32 x Type 95 Ha-Go light tanks), the 8th Field Artillery Regiment (with 16 x Type 91 10 cm howitzers), and the 48th Reconnaissance Regiment (a 600-man scouting force) in 23 transports in four organized groups: